Jonxslays/wom.py/README.md

 An asynchronous wrapper for the [Wise Old Man API](https://docs.wiseoldman.net/).

-The library aims to make is easy to interact with the Wise Old Man API by providing service methods for all available endpoints and model classes for data consistency.
+The library aims to make it easy to interact with the Wise Old Man API by providing service methods for all available endpoints and model classes for data consistency.